-- Sun cream – this is essential for all summer holidays but unfortunately as the skin is more sensitive when suffering from allergic rhinitis, sun cream can cause irritation.
-Therefore, I’d recommend you choose a more natural sun cream such as Aloe Pura’s Sun Lotion with SPF 50 which is made from organic aloe vera.
-It also includes essential oils such as jojoba, avocado and chamomile, as well as soothing antioxidants
+- Sun cream – this is essential for all summer holidays but unfortunately, as the skin is more sensitive when suffering from allergic rhinitis, sun cream can cause irritation.
+Therefore, I’d recommend you choose a more natural sun cream for your holiday.

-- Wrap-around sunglasses – not only will these shield you from the suns damaging rays, if pollen is your trigger they will also help to prevent the allergen from irritating your eyes
+- Wrap-around sunglasses – not only will these shield you from the sun's damaging rays, if pollen triggers your symptoms, they will also help to prevent the allergen from irritating your eyes

 - Insect repellent – this is another product that can irritate the skin, eyes and nose so, as always, natural is best!
 Our Neem Insect Repellent can be used by those sensitive to conventional insect repellents as it does not contain DEET

 - Allergy-proof pillow covers - if you use these at home, it’s worth putting a couple in your case to limit the effects of dust mites whilst you’re away

 - After sun – as with sun cream, this has the potential to exasperate allergic rhinitis symptoms so rather than using traditional products, you could try our Soothing Neem Cream.
 This is suitable for those with sensitive skin and helps to calm irritation, as well as redness caused by the sun

 - Lots of clothes! – pollen can attach itself to your clothing whilst you’re out and about so if this allergen causes you problems, ensure that your case contains lots of clean clothes so that you can change when you return to your accommodation at the end of the day